dolphindb/Tutorials_EN/historical_data_replay.md

 # DolphinDB Tutorial: Historical Data Replay

 In DolphinDB, we can import historical data into a stream table in chronological order as "real-time data" so that the same script can be used both for backtesting and real-time trading.
-Regarding streaming in DolphinDB please refer to [DolphinDB Streaming Tutorial] (https://github.com/dolphindb/Tutorials_EN/blob/master/streaming_tutorial.md).
+Regarding streaming in DolphinDB please refer to [DolphinDB Streaming Tutorial](https://github.com/dolphindb/Tutorials_EN/blob/master/streaming_tutorial.md).

 This article introduces functions `replay` and `replayDS` and then demonstrates the process of data replaying.